wolfiex/Dans-fork-BBsensor/setup/rtc_instructions.md

 # Login
 1.  ssh into the pi
-2. go to root `sudo -s`
+2. Log in as root `sudo -s`

 # Installation